A Simply Amazing Opportunity for all Aspiring Medical Professionals in the USA & Canada!

 - See a wide range of African wild-life.

-- Visit the picturesque Cape Town – rated as one of the most beautiful cities in the world!
+- See the picturesque Cape Town – rated as one of the most beautiful cities in the world!

 Attendees of previous Programs having a great time at the Emergency Medicine and Critical Care simulation facility!